himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

 </center>

 That's it.
-By adding a few easy helper functions, a new fixture, and a *single* test function, We've expanded my test results from 70 to over 420 test results (and growing).
+By adding a few easy helper functions, a new fixture, and a *single* test function, We've expanded my test results from 70 to over 420 tests (and growing).

-More important that the number of tests, is *what* those results tell us.
-In this case, a failing test tells me that one of my markdown links *might* be broken.
-These tests have *already* been beneficial to me, as I ended updating/removing probably about 100 or so bad links from my posts while adding these tests.
+More important than the number of tests, is *what* the results tell us.
+A failing test tells me that one of my markdown links *might* be broken.
+These tests have *already* been beneficial to me, as I ended updating/removing probably about 100 or so bad links from my archived posts while implementing this test.
 So, I'd say it was worthwhile!